Professor Adrian Curtin

 Contribution to discipline

-- I am co-convenor of the Sound, Voice, & Music TaPRA working group.
+- I co-founded the Sound, Voice, & Music TaPRA working group.

-- I am an editorial board member of Theatre & Performance Design and a contributing editor of New Theatre Quarterly.
+- I am an editorial board member of Theatre & Performance Design and Music Research Annual and a contributing editor of New Theatre Quarterly.

 - I was the book review editor for Studies in Theatre and Performance from 2015-2018.

-- I have served as peer reviewer for publishers and journals such as Routledge, Palgrave, Oxford University Press, Comparative Drama, Journal of Interdisciplinary Voice Studies, Modernism/Modernity, and Theatre & Performance Design.
+- I have served as peer reviewer for publishers and journals such as Routledge, Palgrave, Oxford University Press, White Rose University Press, Comparative Drama, Journal of Interdisciplinary Voice Studies, Modernism/Modernity, Theatre & Performance Design, and Sound Studies.

 I work to advance my students’ intellectual, creative, and personal development by offering provocations, listening to what is said and not said, and creating a relaxed, yet focused, learning environment.
 I design modules that relate to my research interests and specialisms.
 In 2017 I was nominated for a University of Exeter Students' Guild award for research-inspired teaching.
 I was Director of Education for the Drama Department from 2018 to 2020.
 I am a Senior Fellow of the Higher Education Academy and a mentor and assesor for the ASPIRE Professional Recognition Pathway, the University of Exeter's experiential route to fellowship of the Higher Education Academy (now Advance HE).